|A lot of famous people attended NY Cosmos' games|

 GK: Yasin Özdenak/Erol Yasin (Turkey)

-He started his career with İstanbulspor A.Ş. and Galatasaray before he joined NY Cosmos in 1977 where he was known as as Erol Yasin.
+Yasin Özdenak started his career with İstanbulspor A.Ş. and Galatasaray before he joined NY Cosmos in 1977 where he was known as as Erol Yasin.
+His brothers were also professional footballers for Galatasaray.
+Gökmen Özdenak is one of the club's all-time greats.
 He was capped by Turkey 6 times.
+He was also Turkish Football of the Year in 1969.

 GK: Shep Messing (USA)

 Messing played college soccer with Harvard and New York University.
-He joined the U.S. national team that played in the 1971 Pan American Games in Cali, Colombia.
-He went on to play with the U.S. team at 1972 Summer Olympics in Munich.
+He played for the USA at the 1972 Summer Olympics in Munich.
 After the Olympics, Messing joined the New York Cosmos of the NASL, where his teammates would eventually include Pelé, Franz Beckenbauer and Giorgio Chinaglia.
 He also played for Boston Minutemen, Oakland Stompers, Rochester Lancers, NY Arrows, etc. and also indoor soccer.

 RB: Carlos Alberto (Brazil)